frank26080115/Shrew-Dual-Brushed-ESC-with-ELRS/README.md

  * Binding is done with a binding-phrase, extremely good for spare parts management of a competitive robot
  * Power input solder points are intentionally placed farther apart to prevent accidental short circuiting
  * RGB LED on it is indicative of control inputs, not just connection state
+ * Top quality TCXO and a ceramic antenna for a balance between high RF performance and durability.

 ## Open Source Notes